NASA-PDS/pds-view/registry/registry-service/README.txt

-guid - Supports filtering on the global unique id. ** name - Supports filtering on the name. ** lid - Supports filtering on the logical identifier. ** version - Supports filtering on the registry version. ** userVersion - Supports filtering on the user version. ** objectType - Supports filtering on the type of registry object type.
+guid - Supports filtering on the global unique id. ** name - Supports filtering on the name. ** lid - Supports filtering on the logical identifier. ** versionName - Supports filtering on the registry version. ** versionId - Supports filtering on the user version. ** objectType - Supports filtering on the type of registry object type.
 Associations are not available through this interface. ** status - Supports filtering on the registry object status that maps to the gov.nasa.pds.registry.model.ObjectStatus enum sort - Supports sorting on all of the above parameters.
 Supports optional ASC or DESC.
 If not specified the default is "guid ASC".